WWAggr: A Window Wasserstein-based Aggregation for Ensemble Change Point Detection: Methods

 As shown by~\cite{lattari2022deep, romanenkova2022indid, hushchyn2020online}, CPD can be interpreted as a seq2seq binary classification task.
 It allows us to follow~\cite {kull2017beyond} and use model calibration notation designed for binary classifiers.
 Recall that we work with the baseline models of the form $p_{t} = g_{\vecW}\left(X_{1:t}\right)$.
 The model $g_{\vecW}$ is perfectly calibrated if $p_{t} = \expect\left[l_{t}|g_{\vecW}\left(X^{1:t}\right) = p_{t}\right]$, where $p_{t}$ is a predicted CP score, serving as the positive class probability, and $l_{t}$ is the true binary label ($l_{t} = 0$ for $t < \theta$, $l_{t} = 1$ for $t\geq \theta$).
 This equation means that if a well-calibrated model predicts probability $p$, the actual fraction of positives corresponding to this model output should equal $p$.

-In this work, we resort to \emph{post-hoc calibration} methods, which assume that the model of interest has already been trained and its parameters are frozen.
+To present a unified framework, independent of base model training procedures, we resort to \emph{post-hoc calibration} methods, which assume that the model of interest has already been trained and its parameters are frozen.
 Therefore, better calibration is achieved by post-processing the model's outputs.
 Let $s$ denote the model's logit for a particular input.
 The predicted probability $p$ is then commonly computed as the sigmoid function: $p(s) = \sigma(s) = (1 + \exp(-s))^{-1}$.
-We settle on the beta calibration method~\citep{kull2017beyond}, where the Beta distribution inspires the logit transformation:
+We settle on the beta calibration method~\citep{kull2017beyond}, where the Beta distribution inspires the form of the logit transformation:

 for parameters $a, b\in\mathbb{R}$, and $c\geq 0$ selected by optimizing the cross-entropy on the hold-out set.
 Despite its simplicity, this method presents a firm baseline in post-hoc calibration~\citep{wang2023calibration}.
 Our study (Subsection~\ref{subsubsec:sens_calibration_method}) illustrates that it works well for CPD, outperforming Temperature Scaling~\citep{guo2017calibration} --- another popular post-hoc calibration approach.